Header graphics: Explain that stuff

 Some offsetting projects have come in for much more criticism than others.
 Tree-planting (reforestation) projects, for example, are notoriously controversial.
 Trees take decades to grow, so it''ll be a long time in the future before they make any impact on the problems we are causing today—by which time it may be too late.
 And what impact will they make?
 While planting trees is generally a very good thing, the benefits are impossible to quantify (as carbon offsetting literally requires) and not necessarily permanent.
 There's no guarantee that trees grown as offsets won't be felled later, accidentally destroyed in a forest fire (releasing the carbon dioxide back into the atmosphere), or killed through poor management.
 In terms of biodiversity, monoculture, plantation trees are no substitute for old-growth, ancient forests, so it would wrong to assume you could offset activities like burning down a tropical forest for cattle ranching by planting vast numbers of new saplings.
 Plantations like this may displace local people or harm the environment in other ways, for example, by causing rivers to dry up.
 Ultimately, it doesn't matter how many trees we plant: we could never plant enough to arrest the damage we're doing by using fossil fuels—so that must change too.

 Photo: Forestry is a particularly controversial way of offsetting: today's carbon-offset reforestation project could be tomorrow's carbon-dioxide emissions.
-Photo courtesy of US Fish and Wildlife Service.
+Photo by courtesy of US Fish and Wildlife Service.

 Are carbon offsets good or bad?